 The quotation of Jeremiah 31:31–34 is the longest quote in the New Testament, yet Hebrews gives a short commentary of it in this verse.
 The focus in this verse is on the word “new.”
 It is new in the sense that Christ shed His blood once (He 9:12, 14; 10:19, 29; 12:24; 13:12, 20).
 Thus, the purpose of the quotation is theological to show the superiority of Christ’s sacrifice over the sacrifices of the Old Testament.

 The word “new” in Greek means new in quality, not new in time.
-The dynamics of this quality is that there will be another covenant of this character.
-This covenant was of a different nature than the Mosaic covenant.
-It will never fade or grow old; it is eternal in nature (He 5:9; 9:12).
-An aspect of the New Covenant was inaugurated when Christ shed His blood on the cross (Lu 22:20; 1 Co 11:25; 2 Co 3:6), however, this covenant would not be completely fulfilled until God restores Israel as a nation (Ro 11:25-27).
+The dynamics of this quality is that there will be another covenant of a different character than the Mosaic Covenant.
+This covenant was of a different nature than the Mosaic Covenant; it will never fade or grow old and is eternal in nature (He 5:9; 9:12).
+An aspect of the New Covenant was inaugurated when Christ shed His blood on the cross (Lu 22:20; 1 Co 11:25; 2 Co 3:6); however, this covenant will not be completely fulfilled until God restores Israel as a nation (Ro 11:25–27).

 He [God] has made the first obsolete.

-The word “first” is the Mosaic Covenant.
+The word “first” refers to the Mosaic Covenant.
 That covenant was rendered obsolete by the New Covenant given to Israel in Jeremiah.
-There is no longer any need for priests, blood sacrifices in the temple and all rituals under the law.
+There is no longer any need for priests, blood sacrifices in the temple, and all rituals under the law.

 Now what is becoming obsolete